Azure-Player/azure.datafactory.devops/README.md

 * Deployment of all type of objects: pipelines, datasets, linked services, data flows, triggers, integration runtimes
 * Copes with dependencies (multiple levels) between objects when deploying (no more worrying about object names)
 * Build-in mechanism to replace the properties with the indicated values (CSV file)
+* Update, add or remove any property of ADF artefact
+* Selective deployment declared in-line or by pointed file
 * Stop/start triggers (option)
 * Dropping objects when not exist in the source (code) (option)
 * Filtering (include or exclude) objects to be deployed by name and/or type